tinymce/tinymce-docs/_includes/configuration/formats.md

 ### Variable substitution

-You can use variables in your format definition.
+Variables can be used in the format definition.
 These variables are then replaced with the ones specified in the call to the apply function.
 Here is an example of how to use variables within formats.

 ```js
 // Registering the special format with a variable